Cerebrovascular disease refers to a group of conditions, diseases, and disorders that affect the blood vessels and blood supply to the brain.

 Atherosclerosis is a primary cause of cerebrovascular disease.
 This occurs when high cholesterol levels, together with inflammation in the arteries of the brain, cause cholesterol to build up as a thick, waxy plaque that can narrow or block blood flow in the arteries.

 This plaque can limit or completely obstruct blood flow to the brain, causing a cerebrovascular attack, such as a stroke or TIA.

 Stroke is the most common type of cerebrovascular event.

 The risk of stroke increases with age, especially if an individual or their close relative have previously had a cerebrovascular attack.
-This risk doubles every 10 years, between 55 and 85 years of age.
+This risk doubles every 10 years,

 However, a stroke can occur at any age, even during infancy.

 Factors that increase the risk of stroke and other types of cerebrovascular disease include:

 - hypertension, which the American College of Cardiology define as blood pressure of 130/80 mm Hg or higher

 - blood cholesterol levels of 240 milligrams per deciliter (mg/dl) or higher

 The same factors increase a person’s chances of a cerebral aneurysm.
 However, people with a congenital anomaly or have experienced head trauma may also be at higher risk of a cerebral aneurysm.